Turpin case: Legal proceedings

 The Turpins were charged with 12 counts of torture, 12 counts of false imprisonment, seven counts of abuse of a dependent adult, and six counts of child abuse; David received an additional charge of a lewd act on a child under 14.

-They were held in lieu of bail being posted, which media reported was set at $9 million for Louise Turpin and $12 million for David Turpin.
+Their bail was set at $9 million for Louise Turpin and $12 million for David Turpin, and they remained in custody.
 David was eventually charged with perjury in relation to affidavits he filed with the California Department of Education over the years, in which he asserted that his children were being educated in a private school.
 Louise's attorney requested Louise be placed in a pretrial diversion program for mental health treatment due to a diagnosis of histrionic personality disorder; the judge denied the request on the grounds that Turpin posed a risk to the public.

-On February 22, 2019, David and Louise each changed their not-guilty pleas to guilty to one count of torture, three counts of willful child cruelty, four counts of false imprisonment, and six counts of cruelty to an adult dependent.
+On February 22, 2019, David and Louise each changed their not-guilty pleas to guilty to one count of torture, three counts of willful child abuse, four counts of false imprisonment, and six counts of cruelty to an adult dependent.
 Both were sentenced to life imprisonment with the possibility of parole after 25 years.
-Experts believe they will never receive parole due to the severity of the crime, making it effectively a life sentence.
+Experts believe they will never receive parole due to the severity of the crime.

-David was originally sent to the Mule Creek State Prison before being sent to the California State Prison, Corcoran, and Louise is in the Central California Women's Facility.
+David was originally sent to the Mule Creek State Prison before being sent to the California State Prison, Corcoran.
+Louise is in the Central California Women's Facility.